omnisc13nt/MalAware/README.md

 ---

 **Attribution:**
 This project was inspired by [@adamhlt/PE-Explorer](https://github.com/adamhlt/PE-Explorer).
-Expanded and enhanced by yours truly.
+Expanded and enhanced on personal endeavors by yours truly.
+-0